brodynelly/paal-test/README.md

 *   Pull the latest commit from the `localDev` branch.
 *   If necessary, run `mongorestore` (or a provided script) to restore the database from the backup.

+*    TODO:
+*        I will bind the docker `mongodb` image to a volume with backup data stored in this github repo for percistant data flow.

 Project Structure
 -----------------